Yahlawat/RAG-Financial-News-Agent/README.md

 ## Sample Conversation

-Below is an example of a sample conversation with the agent I had with the agent on June 04, 2025:
+Below is an example of a sample conversation I had with the agent on June 04, 2025:

 ```
 Enter comma-separated tickers to filter by (or press Enter for no filter): TSLA